Dòmhnall Iain Dhonnchaidh: Personal life

 Dòmhnall Iain Dhonnchaidh began his courtship of North Uist poet Mary M Maclean (Màiri M NicGhillEathain) by letter following his return from captivity in 1946.
 After Mary Maclean also won the Bardic Crown at the 1951 Royal National Mòd in Edinburgh, they became formally engaged.
 Although Dòmhnall Iain was not at all bothered by the possibility of a disparity of cult marriage, the Calvinist population of North Uist made things very difficult for Mary and intensely pressured her to cease, "associating with a Catholic".
 Maclean was also more concerned about the religious differences and did not wish for her fiancé, even if he proved willing, to feel forced to change his faith.
 Equally motivated by fear of losing her independence, Mary Maclean eventually broke off their engagement, switched from the Church of Scotland to the Free Church, and never married.

 Even so, Dòmhnall's thwarted love for Mary Maclean inspired several immortal works of Gaelic love poetry, including "An Rìbhinn Uasal" ("The Noble Maid") sung to the tune "Seinn an duan seo", "Do Mhàiri NicIllEathain" ("To Mary Maclean") sung to the tune "A Pheigi a ghràidh", "Mo Chridhe fo Leòn" ("My Heart is Sore"), and "Thusa" ("You").
 Màiri MacLean also composed what has been described as some the most poignant poetry in recent Scottish Gaelic literature in response to the end of their relationship.

 After Màiri broke off their engagement, Dòmhnall eventually married his neighbor Neilina MacNeil (Nellie Alastair Thàilleir) in 1954.
 Their only child, a daughter named Margaret (née MacDonald) Campbell, was born in 1955.
-His marriage to Nellie inspired the love song "Chan longnadh Ged Bhithinn" ("No Wonder That I Should"), which is sung to the tune "By chaomh leam bhith mireadh".
+His marriage to Nellie inspired the love song "Chan longnadh Ged Bhithinn" ("No Wonder That I Should"), which is sung to the tune "Bu chaomh leam bhith mireadh".